Argentina in no rush to re-start debt restructuring talks

 BUENOS AIRES Debt-holders who want to jumpstart restructuring talks with Argentina may have to wait until a court rules next month on whether to let a disputed bond payment go through, further extending a legal feud that has hobbled state finances.

-The case stems from Argentina's 2002 default on about $100 billion (64 billion pounds), which has weighed on Latin America's No. 3 economy by locking it out of the global bond market at a time of stagnant growth and high inflation.
+The case stems from Argentina's 2002 default on about $100 billion, which has weighed on Latin America's No. 3 economy by locking it out of the global bond market at a time of stagnant growth and high inflation.

 Hedge funds that rejected the terms of Argentina's 2005 and 2010 restructurings, in which a vast majority of holders took steep payment cuts, offered last month to restart talks aimed at clearing the rest of the country's non-paying sovereign bonds.